-Getty Fire Threatens Homes, Snarls Traffic In L.A.
-As Blazes Rage On Farther North
+Getty Fire Threatens Homes, Snarls Traffic In LA As Blazes Rage On Farther North

 Thank you to @LAFD for ongoing response. pic.twitter.com/6Qa4youAhW

 Roughly 450 miles to the northwest, another much more entrenched wildfire is blazing through parts of Sonoma County.
-The Kincade fire, which has burned since Wednesday evening, at last check had consumed some 66,000 acres of land and destroyed around 100 structures, with more than 4,000 fire personnel assigned to fight it.
+The Kincade Fire, which has burned since Wednesday evening, at last check had consumed some 66,000 acres of land and destroyed around 100 structures, with more than 4,000 fire personnel assigned to fight it.

-Despite raging for nearly five days, the Kincade fire remains just 5 percent contained.
+Despite raging for nearly five days, the Kincade Fire remains just 5 percent contained.
 Cal Fire blames the difficulties on "critical fire weather conditions" in the area: high winds up to 50 mph, low humidity and steep terrain that limits firefighters' access.

 So far, there have been no reports of casualties in either fire.

-Still, even before the ignition of the Getty fire early Monday, the sheer scale and number of wildfires confronting California — including Santa Clarita's Tick fire — prompted Gov. Gavin Newsom to declare a statewide emergency Sunday.
+Still, even before the ignition of the Getty Fire early Monday, the sheer scale and number of wildfires confronting California — including Santa Clarita's Tick Fire — prompted Gov. Gavin Newsom to declare a statewide emergency Sunday.

-Newsom says the state has secured funds from the Federal Emergency Management Agency to help fight the Getty fire, as well.
+Newsom says the state has secured funds from the Federal Emergency Management Agency to help fight the Getty Fire as well.

 "California is grateful for the ongoing support as we battle fires up and down the state in extremely severe weather conditions," Newsom said in a statement on Monday.
 He added, "I thank our heroic emergency responders and volunteers for their tireless, life-saving work to safeguard communities across the state."